dmperandres/evaluation_interpolation/README.md

 # evaluation_interpolation
 Additional material for paper "+"

-Please, read the **instructions.pdf** file to lear how to use the programs
+Please, read the **instructions.pdf** file to learn how to use the programs to produce the results.